 We are woman-identified and non-binary people who are interested in and know a lot about many things.
 We are Renaissance Womxn.

 One of the core values of Renaissance Womanhood is kindness: to be kind, compassionate, considerate, nurturing and caring towards thyself and others.
-This value drives our commitment to the pursuit of respectful spaces both on and offline.
+This value drives my commitment to the pursuit of respectful spaces both on and offline.